Biosimilar: Biobetter

-The term "biobetter" refers to a biological drug that is an improved version of an existing biological drug.
-Unlike biosimilars, the term “biobetter” is used informally without any official and universally accepted definition.
+The term biobetter refers to a biological drug that is an improved version of an existing biological drug.
+Unlike biosimilars, the term biobetter is used informally without any official and universally accepted definition.
 While biosimilars try to copy an existing biological drug (the "reference medicine") as closely as possible, biobetters try to improve on it.
 Since the term biobetter is informal, there is no rule which regulatory pathway they need to go through to be approved.
 When the improvement to the original drug is merely in the formulation (thus, e.g., adding additional modes of administration), the drug might be regulated as a biosimilar.
 However, if the active pharmaceutical ingredient (API) has been modified, the drug needs to be evaluated as a new biological entity.
 Even without changes to the API, the biobetter needs to be evaluated as a new biological entity (requiring a biologics license application), if it shows better clinical outcomes compared to the reference medicine.
 The latter happened e.g. to Zymfentra, an antibody biosimilar that can be given subcutaneously, whereas its reference medicine infliximab was only approved for intravenous administration.
-Biobetters compete in the market based on their improved features, and are thus different from bioparallels, which compete on price, and which imitate the functionality of a reference medicine as closely as possible, but without violating the associated intellectual property.